realmjoin/realmjoin-docs/settings/log-analytics.md

 #### TenantId

-Please provide your AzureAD's tenant id.
+Please provide your AzureAD's tenant ID.

 #### ClientId and ClientSecret